Mortgages | By Lawyers

 • Item icon Client authorisation

-A client authorisation enables a client to authorise a solicitor or conveyancer to act on their behalf for an electronic transaction.
-Although the authorisation is similar to a power of attorney, the legislation specifically states that a client authorisation is not a power of attorney.
-When ...
+A Client Authorisation authorises a solicitor or conveyancer, known as a representative, to act on their client's behalf for an electronic transaction; to sign and lodge documents and complete the financial settlement.
+Although the authorisation is similar to a power of attorney, legislation ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.